MCDevKit/cmcc-docs/json-templating-engine/array-functions/count.md

 ## Arguments

  - array: Source array
- - predicate: (optional) Lambda, that should return whether an element should be counted
+ - predicate(element, index): (optional) Lambda, that should return whether an element should be counted

 ## Example